 - Poor foetal growth

-It can exercise but require careful evaluation, monitoring, and prescription based on the individual situation)
+Exercises can be performed, but require careful evaluation, monitoring, and prescription based on the condition of a woman.

-You can exercise but require additional care and guidance based on the your situation during pregnancy if you face or have face any of the following::
+You can exercise but require additional care and guidance based on your situation during pregnancy if you have experienced or are at the risk of the following::

 - A history of premature delivery (3 or more)